 This should be a non-technical summary setting out and committing to the key measures and CO_2 reductions identified as part of the application for each stage of the energy hierarchy.
+It should clearly indicate the performance of the development in relation to the carbon reduction targets for new buildings set out in Policy 5.2B of the London Plan 2011.

 The concept of applying the energy hierarchy in relation to 2010 Building Regulations is illustrated in Figure 1 below.
 Where the blue bars drop below the red line, this demonstrates savings in regulated CO_2 emissions compared to a development that complies with the 2010 Building Regulations.
 In the example, it can be seen that the development exceeds Building Regulations compliance through energy efficiency alone, with further reductions achieved through CHP and renewable energy.